beetbox/beets/docs/plugins/discogs.rst

     pip install discogs-client

 You will also need to register for a `Discogs`_ account.
-The first time you run beets after enabling the plugin, it will ask you to authorize with Discogs by visiting the site in a browser.
+The first time you run the :ref:`import-cmd` command after enabling the plugin, it will ask you to authorize with Discogs by visiting the site in a browser.
 Subsequent runs will not require re-authorization.

 Matches from Discogs will now show up during import alongside matches from MusicBrainz.